Parent mortgages – how the bank of mum and dad can help children buy a home

 Before any parent jumps into one of the following options, we suggest all parties seek specialist advice in advance.

+Mortgage lenders are more than used to parents being part of the plan these days, not only in landing a suitable deal with appropriate mortgage interest payments, but making sure everyone is aware of the advantages and pitfalls of the situation.
 As well as understanding how any parent-help mortgage impacts lifestyle and financial security, a few well-timed conversations should keep everyone on the same page throughout the duration of the agreement.

 As much as you love your children, misunderstandings inevitably happen, leading to tough conversations and dire consequences.